ashish244co/Udacity/Navigation/report.md

 For further graphical results the notebook can be checked.

 ### Further Improvements :
-One can take to bayesian hyperparameter optimisation, using convolutional units as feature extractor instead of dense units and dueling DQN.
+One can take to bayesian hyperparameter optimisation, using convolutional units as feature extractor instead of dense units, dueling DQN, prioritized experience replay and Rainbow